Construction on Campus

 Academic staff and research students will be able to collaborate on service provision and undertake research activities across different areas, including medical oncology, radiation oncology and chemotherapy.

 The three-level building will be constructed and owned by CBD and will include two levels for ICON’s operations, and additional tenancy and specialty suites.
 The University will also be a tenant and include provision of a student-led clinic and research into allied health treatments, complementary to ICON’s treatment services.

 Frequently Asked Questions

 How long will construction take?

-Construction of the facility will take approximately 12 months, with completion expected towards the end of 2018.
+Construction of the facility will take approximately 12 months.

 Where is construction taking place and what parts of campus will be affected?